Israel's military warns it will attack Gaza City 'very broadly soon'

 "Brushing your teeth has become a luxury for us.
 Your mouth is like a desert."Ahl said her family's home was recently bombed and they are unsure where they will seek shelter.

-Israel has launched a massive response to the deadly attack last week by Hamas militants that left more than 1,300 people dead in southern Israel.
+Israel has launched a massive response to the deadly attack launched on Oct.
+7 by Hamas militants that left more than 1,300 people dead in Israel, including 29 U.S. citizens.
 Some 2,200 Palestinians have been killed in Israel's bombardment of Gaza.
 On Friday, the Israeli military staged limited raids into the Gaza Strip in an effort to find Israelis who were kidnapped by Hamas.

 Israeli forces said they retrieved bodies of several missing Israelis, as well as items that could potentially lead them to more missing people.
 Hagari, the Israeli military spokesperson, added that troops destroyed "terrorist infrastructure and squads, including a Hamas unit that fired anti-tank missiles toward Israel."